standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * `active` is the term code for the concept
 * `"Active"` is the display name associated with the term code.

 _**Note:** Code system aliases are required.
-Direct use of the URL or urn: in specifying a code (e.g., `http://terminology.hl7.org/CodeSystem/condition-clinical#active`) is NOT currently supported in CIMPL._
+Direct use of a URL or urn (e.g., `http://terminology.hl7.org/CodeSystem/condition-clinical#active`) is NOT currently supported in CIMPL._

 ### Create Logical Model to FHIR mappings

-Create a file called **`myExample-map-r4.txt`** under the `myExampleC6` sub-directory.

-Copy the following header information to the top of the file:
+Create a file called `myExample-map-r4.txt` under the `myExampleC6` sub-directory, and copy the following header information to the top of the file:

 ```
 Grammar:    Map 5.1
 Namespace:  myExample
 Target:     FHIR_R4
 ```

 Where:

 * `Grammar:` is the version supported for the mapping grammar
-* `Namespace:` is the name of the namespace for your logical model
+* `Namespace:` is the name of the namespace for your logical model (same as used before)
 * `Target:` is the FHIR release version targeted for mapping elements in your logical model, one of the following values: FHIR_DSTU2, FHIR_STU_3, or FHIR_R4.
 Our mapping will be to FHIR_R4.
 Specifying the target also configures the CIMPL tool chain to generate R4 structure definitions.

 During mapping, we ask the following questions:

 * Is there a FHIR resource that could be a good fit for our logical model entities?
-* If yes, is there an equivalent FHIR attribute for each of the properties in our logical model?
+* If yes, is there an equivalent FHIR attribute or extension for each of the properties in our logical model?
 * If there is an equivalent FHIR attribute then do the data types, cardinality constraints, and terminology bindings align?

-For simplicity, we made the example such that the answer is yes to all questions.  `MyPatient` entity can map to **[Patient](https://www.hl7.org/fhir/patient.html)**, and `ObstructiveSleepApneaDisorder` can map to **[Condition](https://www.hl7.org/fhir/condition.html)**.
-Because we have specified our target map to be _`FHIR_R4`_, our mappings will target the R4 version.
+For simplicity, we made the example such that the answer is yes to all questions. `MyPatient` entity can map to the [Patient](https://www.hl7.org/fhir/patient.html) resource, and `ObstructiveSleepApneaDisorder` can map to the [Condition](https://www.hl7.org/fhir/condition.html) resource.
+Because we have specified our target map to be _`FHIR_R4`_, our mappings target the R4 version.

+Add the following statements to your map file:

 ```
 MyPatient maps to Patient: